g-quest/AI_9_puzzle_game_solver/README.md

 ### Description

-The 9 Puzzle Game is a sliding blocks game that takes place on a 3 X 3 grid with 8 tiles each numbered from 1 to 8.
+The 9 Puzzle Game is a sliding blocks game that takes place on a 3 X 3 grid with 8 tiles, each numbered from 1 to 8.
 The task is to reposition the tiles in the proper order.
 For this purpose, the number 0 is used to represent a blank space.

 So for example, the following puzzle: